theypsilon-test/downloader/README.md

 Check the [CHANGELOG](CHANGELOG.md) for more information about past releases.

+### PC Launcher (for Windows, Mac, and Linux)

+With this different launcher you'll be able to install all MiSTer files without using a MiSTer.
+This is especially useful if your MiSTer can't access the internet.

+Learn how to use the *PC Launcher* [here](docs/pc-launcher.md).

 ### Custom Download Filters

 With download filters, users will be able to opt-out from installing files that they don't want in their system, like for example, cheats or readme files.